 Setting Up Single Sign On - SSO

-Guru Accounts on the Pro, Team, Corporate, or Enterprise Editions can set up SAML-based single sign-on (SSO), giving your team access to Guru via the identity provider (IDP) of your choice.
+Guru Accounts on the Enterprise Edition can set up SAML-based single sign-on (SSO), giving your team access to Guru via the identity provider (IDP) of your choice.

 If you use GSuite, Google Auth SSO is available on any Guru plan.
 However, as an Admin you cannot LIMIT end users to only sign in via Google Auth.

 If you use Okta, we have an official Okta app that is searchable on their app page.

 Step 1: Set up Connection with your Identity Provider